 One of the teachers of the law came and heard them debating.
 Noticing that Jesus had given them a good answer, he asked him, “Of all the commandments, which is the most important?”

 “The most important one,” answered Jesus, “is this: ‘Hear O Israel, the Lord our God, the Lord is one.
-Love the Lord you God with all your heart and with all your soul and withal your mind and with all your strength.’
+Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbour as yourself.’
 There is no commandment greater than these.”